UntalentedAmateur/fabpack/README.md

 Ferium / Packwiz

-Because Fabric doesn't really support Optifine (let's just go with no), a lot of where things began was with the work done by LambdAurora (https://lambdaurora.dev/optifine_alternatives/), and the list of https://github.com/LambdAurora/optifine_alternatives, and comp500's list of server side Fabric (at the time, Quilt now) mods https://github.com/comp500/quilt-serverside-mods/blob/main/README.md
+Because Fabric doesn't really support Optifine (let's just go with no, but at least recognise the work done by Chocohead ([Curseforge](https://www.curseforge.com/members/chocohead/projects), [Github](https://github.com/Chocohead)) extending the work of [modmuss50](https://github.com/modmuss50) with Optifabric ([Curseforge](https://www.curseforge.com/minecraft/mc-mods/optifabric), [Github](https://github.com/Chocohead/OptiFabric)), a lot of where things began was with the work done by LambdAurora (https://lambdaurora.dev/optifine_alternatives/), and the list of https://github.com/LambdAurora/optifine_alternatives, and comp500's list of server side Fabric (at the time, Quilt now) mods https://github.com/comp500/quilt-serverside-mods/blob/main/README.md

 Some mods are recommended only for admins, such as TabTPS, and others like SimpleHUD have a lot of their functionality captured in other mods (e.g. via Xaero and in the basic config).